-All assessments on the MSc Psychology program will be via differing modalities of continuous assessments and in-class or online tests.
+All assessments on the MSc Psychology programme are continuous assessments, in-class, or online tests.
 Appendix I provides the schedule for continuous assessment.
-As such, there will not be formal university examinations.
-Feedback will be provided in a timely manner on all submitted coursework, appropriate to the nature of the assignment.
+As such, there will be no formal university examinations.
+Feedback will be provided in a timely manner on all submitted coursework, appropriate to the nature of the assessment.
 The pedagogical approach underpinning the programme is to promote active engagement in learning to develop key skills, competences and critical approaches in psychological science.